jefftriplett/jefftriplett.github.io/_pages/now.md

 - I co-wrote a series of articles on [OpenSource.com][] every month in 2018 with [Lacey Williams Henschel][].

-- I am working on several side projects and logging my progress on [wip.chat][] for public accountability.
+- I am working on several side projects and logging my progress on [wip.co][] for public accountability.

 *This page is inspired by [Aaron Sumner's Now Page][] which was inspired by [Derek Sivers's][Derek Sivers] [Now Page Movement][].
 It's current as of October 3rd, 2021.*
 {:.my-4 .p-4 .bg-gray-100 .rounded-lg .shadow-md .overflow-hidden .border-t-2}